biokraft/my-cursor-framework/01-Cursor-for-Everyone/02-Understanding-Cursor-Rules/02b-Interactive-Rule-Development.md

 -   Type `/Generate Cursor Rules` in the chat.
 -   Cursor will often look at your recent interactions or ask clarifying questions to help draft a relevant rule.

-This can be a great starting point, which you can then refine using the interactive method described above.
+This can be a great starting point, which you can then refine using the interactive method described above, ensuring the output is a valid `.mdc` file with correct frontmatter.

 ## The Role of a "Master Rule" for Rule Creation

-To ensure consistency *within your rules themselves*, it's beneficial to have a "master rule" that defines how other rules should be structured, named, and maintained.
-This is often the purpose of the `00-cursor-rules.md` file mentioned previously.
+To ensure consistency *within your rules themselves*, it's beneficial to have "master rules" that define how other rules should be structured, named, and maintained.
+This is often the purpose of files like `00-cursor-rules.mdc` and `01-mdc-guidelines.mdc`.

-By referencing this master rule when asking Cursor to generate new rules (as shown in the example prompt), you guide the AI to create well-formatted and organized rules, making your entire ruleset easier to manage.
+By referencing these master rules when asking Cursor to generate new rules (as shown in the example prompt), you guide the AI to create well-formatted and organized `.mdc` rules, making your entire ruleset easier to manage.

-For example, your `00-cursor-rules.md` might specify:
+For example, your `00-cursor-rules.mdc` might specify:
--   Naming conventions for rule files (e.g., `domain-topic-version.md`).
+-   Naming conventions for rule files (e.g., `domain-topic-version.mdc`).
 -   Required sections within a rule file (e.g., Purpose, Scope, Examples, Version).
 -   Guidelines on how to phrase instructions for clarity.

+And your `01-mdc-guidelines.mdc` provides the strict schema for frontmatter.

-By actively teaching Cursor and codifying that knowledge into rules, you compound its effectiveness over time, creating a truly personalized AI partner.
+By actively teaching Cursor and codifying that knowledge into well-structured `.mdc` rules, you compound its effectiveness over time, creating a truly personalized AI partner.